sreekanthpogula/Docker-training/getting-started-app/Assignments/Assignment2/assignment2.md

+# Assignment2
-Assignment2: Extend Docker Image with AWS SDK
+Extend Docker Image with AWS SDK

 To extend an existing Docker image and install the AWS SDK, we can create a new Dockerfile:

-Dockerfile:
-# syntax=docker/dockerfile:2
+# Dockerfile

 FROM node:18-alpine
 FROM amazon/aws-cli